-The Government Affairs office in Washington, DC seeks to build NCSBN’s presence and influence in the nation’s capital on issues impacting NCSBN’s member boards.
+The Government Affairs office in Washington, DC seeks to build NCSBN’s presence and influence in the nation’s capital on issues impacting NCSBN members.
 NCSBN staff seeks to educate Congress, government officials and other policy stakeholders on the purpose and function of state based nurse licensure, regulation and promotion of NCSBN’s public policy agenda.
-We strive to promote state boards of nursing and serve as a resource on nursing regulation, searching for and pursing opportunities that NCSBN can collaborate with other organizations on mutual issues of importance.
+We strive to promote nursing regulatory bodies and serve as a resource on nursing regulation, searching for and pursing opportunities that NCSBN can collaborate with other organizations on mutual issues of importance.

 Opioid and Substance Abuse Treatment